Training includes how to assess the horse, firstly by observing it, then palpating it, followed by performing the full Equine Bowen Treatment.

 Business matters, especially yours!
 How to go about telling the world you are here, PR, leaflets, cards, website, talks etc. What you should carry in your car.

 Exam: There will be a written and practical exam at the end of the course.
+Assignments will also be set between Levels.

 Requirements: You will need to complete the 1st three days of Human Bowen training before starting the equine course.
 You must also qualify in Human Bowen before you will be allowed to qualify in Equine Bowen.